 What Is an ATS and Why Does It Matter?

-An Applicant Tracking System (ATS) is software that companies use to collect, sort, and filter job applications before a human recruiter ever sees them.
-According to Jobscan, over 98% of Fortune 500 companies use ATS, and studies suggest that up to 75% of resumes are rejected by these systems before reaching a human.
+An Applicant Tracking System (ATS) is the software that collects, sorts, and filters applications before a human ever opens them.
+Jobscan reports that over 98% of Fortune 500 companies use one, and studies suggest up to 75% of resumes are rejected before a recruiter sees them.
+Workday, Greenhouse, Lever, iCIMS, Taleo.
+These names matter because each parses your file slightly differently.

-The good news?
-ATS isn't magic — it's pattern matching.
-Once you understand the rules, you can design a resume that passes consistently.
+The good news.
+ATS isn't magic.
+It's pattern matching.
+Once you understand the rules, you design a resume that passes consistently.

 The Top ATS Killers to Avoid

-• Tables and columns — ATS parsers often read left to right across columns, scrambling your content
+• Tables and columns — many parsers read left to right across the page, scrambling your content

-• Text boxes and graphics — these are invisible to most parsers
+• Text boxes and graphics — invisible to most parsers

-• Headers and footers — important contact info placed here may be missed
+• Headers and footers — contact info placed there often disappears

-• Fancy fonts and icons — stick to standard fonts like Arial, Calibri, or Georgia
+• Fancy fonts and icons — stick to Arial, Calibri, or Georgia

-• JPG or PNG files — always submit PDF or .docx unless the portal specifies otherwise
+• JPG or PNG files — submit PDF or .docx unless the portal asks otherwise

 • Non-standard section headings — use "Work Experience," not "My Journey" or "Where I've Been"